marceickhoff/pager/README.md

 ## Content

 The Content Manager `Content` is responsible for page content.
+Page content is either provided by a physical page file inside the `/content/pages` directory or by a [custom route](https://github.com/marceickhoff/Pager#router).

 The page file will always be parsed **before** the template.
 This enables you to add assets and configurations and even change or disable the template from inside a page file.
 The output of the page file will be caught in a buffer and can be retrieved by using the `get()` method.